 Tell us about your work in Mongolia, your interests, concerns and hopes.

-For the last 15 years I’ve worked on development projects for United Nations Development Program (UNDP), Swiss Agency for Development and Cooperation (SDC) and the Asia Foundation.
+For the last 15 years, I’ve worked on development projects for the United Nations Development Program (UNDP), Swiss Agency for Development and Cooperation (SDC) and the Asia Foundation.
 Since 2007 I’ve worked on facilitating dialogue, developing a common understanding and promoting collaboration between stakeholders in areas where mining and traditional livelihoods cross.
 I’m interested in engaging stakeholders in a constructive way that would produce sustainable results and positive change in the community.
 We all need to understand that with industrial development should come attention to environmental sustainability including rehabilitation and restoration.
 To promote sustainability, a portion of revenue should be allocated to environmental rehabilitation, which can also become an economic activity for local communities.

 In Mongolia many changes are happening so fast that there is a little time to reflect and learn.
 This is dangerous because we could move too fast in a wrong direction with negative consequences.
 So, it is important for a government to assess the impact of policies and revise them accordingly, rather than making changes without good research, analysis and reflection of impacts.